 It's worth doing this even if you’re not travelling by train – a cheap single ticket is available for a few quid, far cheaper than the entry price for the following:

-Up to 75% off theme parks with Tesco Clubcard
+Up to 75% off theme parks and attractions with Tesco Clubcard

-If you shop at Tesco and collect the points using your Clubcard, then there's a way to get up to three or four times the value on your points by converting vouchers to Clubcard Rewards*, which can be redeemed at these parks:
+If you shop at Tesco and collect the points using your Clubcard, then there's a way to get up to three or four times the value on your points by converting vouchers to Clubcard Boost*, which can be redeemed at these parks:

 See the Tesco Clubcard page for the full details on how to convert points to rewards.

 Usually, 1,000 Nectar points get you £5 off shopping at Sainsbury's, Argos, Homebase and a few more stores.
 But at participating theme parks, Nectar card holders can use their card to pay for entry and get double points.
-So 1,000 points becomes £10 to spend at these theme parks:
+So 1,000 points becomes £10 to spend at these theme parks and attractions:

 See the Cheap Theme Parks page for a list of all the attractions and deals.